-Being a London Lifestyle Blogger, who also writes about interiors, home is very important to me.
+Being a London Lifestyle Blogger, who also writes about interiors, my home is significant to me.
 People often ask where I choose to live in the city and what my place looks like.
 Read on to discover where this London Lifestyle Blogger lives and why.

 My Current London Apartment